CCheung96/software-tech-demo/docs/comp1000/variables.md

 Experiment with this program by changing what is in line 5 and checking the animation still takes the same amount of time.

 **Hold-on!** It's not working????
 This solution is actually wrong thanks to a subtlety of how `int`s and `float`s are divided.
 See what happens when the height of the window goes below 200 (say 100)?
 The circle does not move.
 If we "think backwards from the problem to what must be happening" we see that `yspeed` must be getting set to `0`, but how?
 Well `100/200` is 0.5 in `float` arithmetic, but it is `0` in `int` arithmetic.
 So processing must be using `int` arithmetic.
-But why?  `height` is an `int`, and, because procesing uses the _left-most_ number to decide which type of arithmetic to use, `int`/`float` is done in `int` arithmetic, so we have to convert `height` to a `float` _first_. <aside>"tricky" rules like `int`/`float` being different from `float`/`int` are called _edge cases_ and are frequent sources of bugs.
+But why?  `height` is an `int`, and, because procesing uses the _left-most_ number to decide which type of arithmetic to use, `int`/`float` is done in `int` arithmetic, so we have to convert `height` to a `float` _first_. <aside>"Tricky" rules like `int`/`float` being different from `float`/`int` are called _edge cases_ and are frequent sources of bugs.
 You can't remember all the edge cases, so you often need to work backwards and think what "must be" true to find them</aside>

 ~~~~~
 float yPos;